Hybrid Geometry-Adaptive MCMC for Bayesian Inference in Higher-Order Ising Models: Simulations Based on Challenging (K,J,h)

 \subsection{Convergence Measures}

-While the plots themselves are quite illustrative, it is helpful to see a more robust numeric measure of convergence.
-For this we use the Gelman-Rubin test statistic.
-The trace plots for all 5 scenarios have been shown for 5,000 samples.
-The small number of samples was motivated by the desire to highlight trends we were trying to illustrate.
-Now we run the sampler 100,000 times and show the Gelman-Rubin statistic for 5,000, 50,000, and 100,000 samples with burn-ins of 2,500, 40,000, and 90,000 respectively.
-The results are shown for only parameter $K$ in Table \ref{tab:gelman_rubin_k} as results for $J$ and $h$ are very similar.
+While the trace plots are visually informative, it is useful to report a quantitative convergence diagnostic.
+We use the Gelman--Rubin statistic $\hat{R}$ \citep{gelman1992inference}.
+The trace plots for all five scenarios were shown earlier using 5,000 samples to illustrate qualitative trends.
+Here we run the sampler for 100,000 iterations and compute $\hat{R}$ based on sample sizes of 5,000, 50,000, and 100,000, with burn-in lengths of 2,500, 40,000, and 90,000 respectively.
+Table~\ref{tab:gelman_rubin_k} reports results for parameter $K$ only, since those for $J$ and $h$ are very similar.

-Gelman-Rubin statistic values that are very close to 1 suggest that convergence of an MCMC sampler to the correct target distribution has been met.
-It has been noted that even values above 1.1 can be cause for concern with regards to convergence \citep{gelman1992inference}.
-Table \ref{tab:gelman_rubin_k} is quite encouraging for all 3 samplers for more lengthy MCMC chains.
-However even with 100,000 samples, the AMH sampler struggles with the $(0,1,0)$ and the $(0.5,0.3,0.9)$ case.
-The hybrid method, as seen in these convergence results, is very consistent and attains convergence after a small number of MCMC iterations.
+Values of $\hat{R}$ close to 1 indicate convergence of the Markov chain to the stationary distribution, while values above about 1.1 typically signal lack of convergence \citep{gelman1992inference}.
+Table~\ref{tab:gelman_rubin_k} shows that all three samplers eventually converge for sufficiently long runs.
+However, even with 100,000 samples the AMH sampler exhibits poor convergence in the $(0,1,0)$ and $(0.5,0.3,0.9)$ scenarios.
+By contrast, the Hybrid sampler converges rapidly and consistently across all cases.